Leezekun/MMSci/README.md

 Ensure that the data preparation step is completed before proceeding with any experiments.
 Ensure that you have prepared the following data files in their respective locations:
  - **rawdata**: This is the source dataset containing all articles and associated figures.
  - **benchmark**: Includes the test/dev sets for benchmark evaluations and the training data for visual instruction tuning.
- - **pre-traindata**: Contains the interleaved data necessary for pre-training the model in the Pre-training phase.
+ - **pretraindata**: Contains the interleaved data necessary for pre-training the model in the Pre-training phase.

 ## Benchmark Evaluation & Visual Instruction Tuning
 Once the dataset is ready, head over to the `mmsci-exps` directory for instructions on performing visual instruction tuning and benchmark evaluations.
 Detailed guidelines are provided in the `./mmsci-exps/README.md`.

 ## Pre-training on Interleaved data
-In the pre-training phase, we use our prepared interleaved data in `mmsci-data/pre-traindata` to continue pre-training a LLaMA2-7B model.
+In the pre-training phase, we use our prepared interleaved data in `mmsci-data/pretraindata` to continue pre-training a LLaMA2-7B model.

 ### Setup VILA
 We use the codebase of [VILA](https://github.com/Efficient-Large-Model/VILA) for pre-training vision language models on interleaved data.